LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 #############################

-This tutorial provides an introduction to running simulations with Serac and demonstrates the setup of a simple steady-state thermal conduction problem.
+This tutorial provides an introduction to running simulations with Serac and demonstrates the setup of a simple steady-state heat transfer problem.

 The full source code for this tutorial is available in ``examples/simple_conduction/without_input_file.cpp``, which demonstrates C++ configuration of a heat transfer physics module.

-The thermal conduction modeled in this section is based on the formulation discussed in :ref:`conduction-theory-label`.
+The heat transfer modeled in this section is based on the formulation discussed in :ref:`conduction-theory-label`.

 Setting Up Includes and Initializing
 ------------------------------------

-The most important parts of Serac are its physics modules, each of which corresponds to a particular discretization of a partial differential equation (e.g., continuous Galerkin finite element method for thermal conduction).
+The most important parts of Serac are its physics modules, each of which corresponds to a particular discretization of a partial differential equation (e.g., continuous Galerkin finite element method for heat transfer).
 In this example, we are building a heat transfer simulation, so we include Serac's ``HeatTransfer`` module and thermal material models: